 Beforehand intervening on machine parameters it is important to check the correct functionality of it.
 In fact really often porosity issues can be caused by an incorrect or absent machine maintenance.

 Once suppliers have verified the correct machine functionality, they can modify the following elements:

-- Working temperature: modifying temperature and type of cooling fluid is possible to cool down hotspots positioned in porosity zones.
+- Working temperature: by modifying temperature and type of cooling fluid it is possible to cool down hotspots positioned in porosity zones.

 Summarizing working pressure and temperature diminish porosity in terms of machines parameters.

-Changing mould morphology means to avoid issues such as shrinkage porosity.
+Changing mold morphology means to avoid issues such as shrinkage porosity.
 Specialists can operate on: